MASILab/registration_tutorial/readme.md

-# Tutorial for Body/Thorax Registration
+# Tutorial for Thorax/Abdomen Registration

-This repository includes the step-by-step instructions for body/thorax registration pipelines used in MASI lab.
+This repository includes the step-by-step instructions for abdomen/thorax registration pipelines used in MASI lab.
 Both affine and non-rigid registration will be discussed.
 Examples are provided to validate each step of the pipelines.
+Please refer to kaiwen.xu@vanderbilt.edu (Thorax) and yucheng.tang@vanderbilt.edu (Abdomen) for questions.

 + [thorax_affine_niftireg](./thorax_affine_niftireg/readme.md)
 + [thorax_deformable_deedsBCV](./thorax_deformable_deedsBCV/readme.md)